Acidmanic/ng-backend-mocker/README.md

  * A ```IBackendMockDataProvider```, is an interface with one method, which returns an array of
     ```ResponseCheckpoint```.
 This is the way you tell the library which urls must be hijacked and how it should respond to them.
  * A ```ResponseCheckpoint```, is a data object, which keeps information like request-path, request-method, response-body ant etc.
- * The object being passed to NgBackendMockerModule.forRoot() method, can be any object.
+ * The object being passed to NgxBackendMockerModule.forRoot() method, can be any object.
 If this object is not null and it contains a boolean property named __mockBackend__ with the value 'True', it will enable the library.
 You can use your Environment object, to use this only with certain environments.
  * Skipping the call to ```NgBackendMocker.forRoot({mockBackend:true})```, will not cause any problems or errors, but the library would consider that as a production setup and will not intercept requests.
  * When mocking is disabled by settings the ```mockBackend``` to false, or omitting the ```NgBackendMocker.forRoot({mockBackend:true})``` call, and also when mocking is enabled but a request
  is not registered with available ```ResponseCheckpoint``` objects in ```IBackendMockDataProvider```, the library will pass down the request/response through the pipeline and it will eventually make a real request to the real endpoint.